KiliLoje/ebsrc-searcher/README.md

 # ebsrc scanner

-A small script to browse ebsrc-to-listing.
+A small script to scan ebsrc-to-listing.
+This is pure spaghetti code.
+And there is like no comments at all for now so yeah...
+I'll likely add a few more comments soon

 ---